wp-plugins/wp-user-avatar/readme.txt

 Contributors: bangbay
 Donate link: http://siboliban.org/donate
 Tags: author image, author photo, author avatar, avatar, bbPress, profile avatar, profile image, user avatar, user image, user photo
-Requires at least: 3.4
+Requires at least: 3.5
-Tested up to: 3.5.1
+Tested up to: 3.7-alpha-24927
-Stable tag: 1.4.1
+Stable tag: 1.5.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use any image in your WordPress Media Libary as a custom user avatar.
+Use any image from your WordPress Media Library as a custom user avatar.
 Add your own Default Avatar.

 == Description ==

-WordPress currently only allows you to use custom avatars that are uploaded through [gravatar.com](http://gravatar.com/).
+WordPress currently only allows you to use custom avatars that are uploaded through [Gravatar](http://gravatar.com/).
 WP User Avatar enables you to use any photo uploaded into your Media Library as an avatar.
 This means you use the same uploader and library as your posts.
 No extra folders or image editing functions are necessary.

 WP User Avatar also lets you:

-* Upload your own Default Avatar in your Discussion settings.
+* Upload your own Default Avatar in your WP User Avatar settings.
-* Show the user's [gravatar.com](http://gravatar.com/) avatar or Default Avatar if the user doesn't have a WP User Avatar image.
+* Show the user's [Gravatar](http://gravatar.com/) avatar or Default Avatar if the user doesn't have a WP User Avatar image.
+* Disable [Gravatar](http://gravatar.com/) avatars and use only local avatars.
 * Use the <code>[avatar]</code> shortcode in your posts.
 The shortcode will work with any theme, whether it has avatar support or not.
 * Allow Contributors and Subscribers to upload their own avatars.

-This plugin uses the Media uploader introduced in WordPress 3.5, but is also backwards-compatible to WordPress 3.4.
-It is also compatible with WordPress Multisite.
+* Limit upload file size for Contributors and Subscribers.

 == Installation ==

 1. Download, install, and activate the WP User Avatar plugin.
-2. On your edit profile page, click "Edit WP User Avatar".
+2. On your profile edit page, click "Edit Image".
-3. Choose an image, then click "Set WP User Avatar".
+3. Choose an image, then click "Select Image".
 4. Click "Update Profile".
-5. Upload your own Default Avatar in your Discussion settings (optional).
+5. Upload your own Default Avatar in your WP User Avatar settings (optional).
+You can also allow Contributors & Subscribers to upload avatars and disable Gravatar.
 6. Choose a theme that has avatar support.
 In your theme, manually replace <code>get_avatar</code> with <code>get_wp_user_avatar</code> or leave <code>get_avatar</code> as-is.
 [Read about the differences here](http://wordpress.org/extend/plugins/wp-user-avatar/faq/).
 7. You can also use the <code>[avatar]</code> shortcode in your posts.
 The shortcode will work with any theme, whether it has avatar support or not.